O-Hannonen/dotfiles/README.md

     ```sh
     dotfiles config --local status.showUntrackedFiles no
     ```
+3. Create Brewfile which contains everything you've installed with homebrew
+    ```sh
+    brew bundle dump -f
+    ```
-3. Use basic git commands to add remote commit changes
+4. Use basic git commands to add remote commit changes.
+You should add all the files here you wan't to include in your dotfiles (also just created Brewfile)
     ```sh
     dotfiles remote add origin https://github.com/<USERNAME>/dotfiles.git
     dotfiles commit -m "feat: initial commit"
     dotfiles push -u origin main
     ```